 The importance of localizing and culturally adapting cannot be overemphasized, especially when expanding into global markets.
 This holds true even for a country where English is a predominant language.
 For this reason, most companies employ language specialists.

 However, this lesson has been learned the hard way by brands coming to terms with some pretty awkward international marketing fails.
-We’ve found 10 painful, but telling marketing translation fails to highlight just how important it is to avail professional translation and localization services from a reputable language service provider!
+We’ve found 10 painful, but telling marketing translation fails to highlight just how important it is to avail professional localization and business translation services from a reputable language service provider!

 10 Awkward International Marketing Fails due to not using Translation and Localization Services